ucu-cs/UCU_autotests/os/bash/task3/README.md

 ## Warning

-Some problems are possible related to line endings on different systems (\r\n)
+Some problems related to line endings are possible on different operating systems (\r\n), so be careful with that.